jrmobley/pebble-fctx/README.md

 This is a graphics library for the Pebble smart watch.

 Provides subpixel accurate, anti-aliased rendering of filled shapes.
-Supports circles, line segments and bezier segments, and SVG fonts.
+Supports circles, line segments and bezier segments, SVG paths, and SVG fonts.

 ### Notes and caveats